ChalmersLibrary/folio-recall-move/README.md

 You need to have [node and npm](https://nodejs.org/) installed on the machine.

 ## Installation
-Run `npm install -g @larkov/folio-recall-move` on the machine.
+Run `npm install -g folio-recall-move` on the machine.

 ## Setup
 Create a bash script as below with your values.